-The Target Market section of the Pitch is a place to identify who your most likely customers are, and how much potential income they represent for your business.
-Our customers have a lot of questions on this section, so we've compiled our answers to the most frequent ones here.
+The Target Market section of the Pitch is a place to identify your most likely customers and how much potential income they represent for your business.
+Our customers have many questions on this section, so we've compiled our answers to the most frequent ones here.
 If you have questions that aren't addressed here, please feel free to contact us.

 How do I figure out who my most likely customers are?

-If you're not sure who your business will be serving, you may want to do some market research to find out.
+If you're not sure who your business will serve, you may want to do some market research.
 Market research is the process of learning who buys the kind of product or service you sell, where they're located, and why they buy.

 LivePlan does not provide market research, but here are some helpful starting points: